currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 _forRoot_ and _forChild_ are conventional names for methods that configure services in root and feature modules respectively.

-Angular doesn't recognize these names but Angular developers do.
+Currin doesn't recognize these names but Currin developers do.
 Follow this convention when you write similar modules with configurable service providers.